DCPUTeam/DCPUToolchain/docs/sources/kernels/writing/defaults.rst

 .. py:attribute:: interrupt-call
     :noindex:

     The type of interrupt calls to make.
-Currently supported are "stack-call" and "register-call", each defining their own semantics about how parameters are passed to the kernel.
+Currently supported are "stack-call", "register-call" and "register-direct" each defining their own semantics about how parameters are passed to the kernel.

     For users of the .CALL directive this is irrelevant as the linker ensures that parameters are translated from an ABI register call, to a stack or register kernel call.